Updated: May 30

 You, on the other hand, need to establish a relationship and show dominance.
 At the end of the day, you are paying them to take care of your health, and you also want to fight the stigma that young guys don’t experience ED.

 You also don’t want to spend money on a doctor's visit and get nowhere, so ask the right questions.
+You should also be aware of medical gaslighting beforehand and know what to do if you think it's happening to you.

 What are the Right Questions to Ask About ED?